113 Cushing St, Hingham, MA 02043, USA

 Owned By: Town of Hingham

-Managed by the Hingham Land Conservation Trust, this 12 acre property offers short, narrow trails (about a half mile total) and views of wetlands and streams.
+Eel River Woods in Hingham is a 12-acre property with short, narrow trails (about a half mile total) and views of wetlands and streams.
+It is managed by the Hingham Land Conservation Trust.
 Also of interest nearby, the Plymouth River Complex, and Mildred Cushing Woods.

 Features